Super Wide™ Kalsi Seals

 How to purchase Super Wide Kalsi Seals

-For a list of the available sizes of our Super Wide rotary seals, click here.
+For a list of the available sizes of our Super Wide rotary seals, see our shaft seal catalog.
 Additional sizes can be manufactured, if desired.
 Seal purchase orders and requests for quote should be sent to the attention of Seal Sales via fax at 281-240-0255, or by e-mail.
 For assistance in implementing Super Wide seals in your equipment, call 281-240-6500 or click here.